massmux/bip39gen/README.md

 # bip39gen
 Generate bip39 mnemonic and seed

- from the command line you can generate a 24 words bip39 mnemonic from a random of your choice or by default from entropy from an audio file recorded from the computer's mic.
+ from the command line you can generate a 24 words bip39 mnemonic from randomness coming from the computer's mic (usage without the -e parameter) or by providing your own entropy source (using the -e par).
 Also a passphrase can be provided in order to have the bip39 seed correctly generated from mnemonic.

  the command is totally offline and can be run without any connection to the internet.
-It is better infact to run on a tails OS with internet disconnected and immediately save produced bip39 mnemonic on a sheet of paper.
+It is very important infact to run on a Tails OS (or similar Linux flavor OS) with internet disconnected and immediately save produced bip39 mnemonic on a sheet of paper.
+Beware also that no external source is watching at the procedure (a camera for example).

  syntax

 ```
-without params, creates mnemonic by gathering mic audio as entropy
+without params, creates mnemonic by gathering mic audio noise as entropy

 usage: bip39gen.py [-h] [-p PASSPHRASE] [-e ENTROPY]